bl4d3rvnner7/ResourceExtractor/README.md

 MIT License - See [LICENSE](LICENSE) for details

 ---

+## 💡 Tips
+- Look for multiple resource files (e.g., `Settings.resources`)
+- Check both the main assembly and referenced DLLs
+- Some resources may be embedded in code - search for `ResourceManager`

 > **Pro Tip**: Drag and drop `.resources` files directly onto the executable for quick extraction!